 It’s crucial to develop a data migration process that takes into account a number of crucial components in order to guide the business through the occasionally challenging process of transferring data to the ERP system.

-1. Establish a Migration Team
+Establish a Migration Team

-Organize a team of individuals who will be in charge of determining which data has to be transmitted as well as how to clean the mess.
+Organize a team of individuals who will be in charge of determining which data has to be transmitted, as well as how to clean the mess.
 Representatives from other business areas who can provide insights into how data is utilized by respective groups will normally be included in the data migration group, which is typically a part of your overall ERP installation team.

-1. Evaluate and Map the data
+Evaluate and Map the data

 Look for duplicates and discrepancies in the data in each of the source systems.
 Prior to integrating data into the ERP system, the data transformation team will need to determine how to address such problems.
 You’ll also have to map the info to the ERP database’s structure during this phase of deployment so that technical solutions can integrate the data.

-1. Choose What To Migrate
+Choose What To Migrate

 Traditional systems may hold information that is no longer relevant, such as data on out-of-date items, suppliers, or customers who haven’t placed an order in a long time.
 Systems could also have records of previous transactions.
 Based on your data retention regulations, you may not have to use much of the information in the new system, so you may keep it offline or in a different system.

-1. Transfer, Authenticate, and Test
+Transfer, Authenticate, and Test

 Your new ERP system could come with ERP data migration tools that make the process of automating data import from other systems easier, but you might first need to rationalize the data and, in certain situations, transform it into a format that the ERP system can understand.
 Test all business groups and ERP applications using the transferred data before going live.

-A Brief Overview Of The NetSuite Data Model
+Overview of the NetSuite Data Model

 The Fundamental Steps to Generate, Save, and Transfer Data Files